Paul North Rice: Wesleyan University Library

 After retiring from the New York Public Library, he served as the Caleb T. Winchester Librarian and Director of the Wesleyan University Library from 1953 to 1956, and in the latter year was elected librarian-emeritus.

 His service in this role was intended to steer the library after the retirement of Fremont Rider, and to help find a replacement.

+At the time of his return, The Wesleyan Argus noted that he went from a staff of over 500 people at the "greatest library in the world" to one of twenty at Wesleyan.
+In this article, Rice praised the staff, and discussed plans for increasing the budget and the addition of a rare book room at the library.

 In 1954, he was listed as a member of the Editorial Advisory Committee for the New Century Cyclopedia of Names.

 He was active in the First Methodist Church, Middletown and the Middletown Rotary Club.